lawirjowerdojo/H8_071/SPEC.md

 *Adjustable

 #### Storage
-An data disk has been attached at `/mnt/data` and symlinked to `/home/law/bootcamp`.
+A data disk has been attached at `/mnt/data` and symlinked to `/home/law/bootcamp`.
 This JupyterLab instance is set to have a home directory at `/home/law/bootcamp`.
 Daily snapshots/increment made for both OS and data disks, with a retention period of 3 days.